-The dashboard found below tracks incidents that took place in the occupied West Bank, including East Jerusalem, since January 2017.
-It includes attacks and trespass by Israeli settlers and other Israeli civilians against Palestinians that may generate a need for assistance by humanitarian actors operating in the occupied Palestinian territory (oPt).
+The dashboard found below tracks incidents that took place in the occupied West Bank, including East Jerusalem, since January 2017, involving Israeli settlers and other Israeli civilians as either perpetrators or victims.
+Data going back to January 2006 will be added soon.

 Click, tap or hover over the charts to interact with the data; you can apply filters by using a time period, area, type of incident and affiliation of the perpetrator.
-Data going back to January 2006 will be added soon.

-For additional data on conflict-related casualties, see OCHA casualty dashboard.
+For additional data on conflict-related casualties see OCHA casualty dashboard.